YottaDB/YDBDoc/ProgGuide/commands.rst

 ZSTEP INTO
 ++++++++++++++++++

 ZSTEP INTO pauses at the beginning of the next line, regardless of transfers of control.
-When the ZSTEPed line invokes another routine or a subroutine in the current routine, ZSTEP INTO pauses at the first line of code associated with the new YottaDB/GT.M stack level.
+When the ZSTEPed line invokes another routine or a subroutine in the current routine, ZSTEP INTO pauses at the first line of code associated with the new YottaDB stack level.

 ++++++++++++++++++
 ZSTEP OUtof
 ++++++++++++++++++

-ZSTEP OUTOF pauses at the beginning of the next line executed after an explicit or implicit QUIT from the current YottaDB/GT.M invocation stack level.
-A ZSTEP OUTOF does not pause at lines associated with the current YottaDB/GT.M stack level or with levels invoked from the current level.
+ZSTEP OUTOF pauses at the beginning of the next line executed after an explicit or implicit QUIT from the current YottaDB invocation stack level.
+A ZSTEP OUTOF does not pause at lines associated with the current YottaDB stack level or with levels invoked from the current level.

 +++++++++++++++++
 ZSTep OVer
 +++++++++++++++++

-ZSTEP OVER pauses at the beginning of the next line in the code associated with either the current YottaDB/GT.M stack level or a previous YottaDB/GT.M stack level if the ZSTEPed line contains an explicit or implicit QUIT from the current level.
+ZSTEP OVER pauses at the beginning of the next line in the code associated with either the current YottaDB stack level or a previous YottaDB stack level if the ZSTEPed line contains an explicit or implicit QUIT from the current level.
 A ZSTEP OVER does not pause at lines invoked from the current line by DOs, XECUTEs or extrinsics.

 +++++++++++++++++++
 ZStep Actions
 +++++++++++++++++++

-The optional action parameter of a ZSTEP must contain an expression evaluating to valid YottaDB/GT.M code.
+The optional action parameter of a ZSTEP must contain an expression evaluating to valid YottaDB code.
 By default, ZSTEP uses the value of $ZSTEP, which defaults to "B" ("BREAK"), and enters Direct Mode.
 When a ZSTEP command specifies an action, the process does not enter Direct Mode unless the action explicitly includes a BREAK command.

 +++++++++++++++++++
 ZStep Interactions
 +++++++++++++++++++

-ZSTEP currently interacts with certain other elements in the YottaDB/GT.M environment.
+ZSTEP currently interacts with certain other elements in the YottaDB environment.

-* If a <CTRL-C> or a CTRAP character arrives at certain points in ZSTEP processing, there is a small chance YottaDB/GT.M may ignore the <CTRL-C> or CTRAP; in a later release, <CTRL-C> and CTRAPs will always have priority over ZSTEP.
+* If a <CTRL-C> or a CTRAP character arrives at certain points in ZSTEP processing, there is a small chance YottaDB may ignore the <CTRL-C> or CTRAP; in a later release, <CTRL-C> and CTRAPs will always have priority over ZSTEP.
 * If GT.CM reports an asynchronous network error, a ZSTEP may cause the network error to go unreported; the chance of such an occurrence is small and the chance the error would subsequently be reported is high; in a later release, network errors will always be given priority over ZSTEP.

 +++++++++++++++
 Use of ZSTEP
 +++++++++++++++

 Use ZSTEP to incrementally execute a routine or series of routines.
-Execute any YottaDB/GT.M command from Direct Mode at any ZSTEP pause.
+Execute any YottaDB command from Direct Mode at any ZSTEP pause.
 To resume normal execution, use ZCONTINUE.

 Note that ZSTEP arguments are keywords rather than expressions.
 They do not allow indirection, and argument lists have no utility.